Pravesh-Sudha/100-Days-of-Code/README.md

 - Best Practices of Wrting Playbook
 - Targetting Specific Nodes

+### Day 44: Ansible Course By LearnLinuxTv Part-4
+- Use of tags in Ansible
+- Manging Files and Services in Playbook
+- Vaiables and Handlers
+- Adding user And Roles

 ... continue updating log for each day ..._

 ## Connect